cliosight/cliosight_templates/overview.md

 ### Using Cliosight Workflow <a name="python"></a>
 Data analysis can provide pointers for fine-tuning a design through hypothesis testing.
 It can also help in improving the performance of a machine learning model in production with high-quality datasets.

 Cliosight's components can be created instantly in external applications.
-Being able to create a workflow by combining repetitive tasks using a simple JSON configuration can speed up a project that is powered by deep insights from high-quality data.
+Being able to create a workflow by combining repetitive tasks using a simple JSON definition can speed up a project that is powered by deep insights from high-quality data.

 ### Fetching Data from a Report